MC-LARC/MC-LARC.github.io/md_files/dbc1a6ce.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...study the white circle that is found on the same column but different rows.
-Illustrate a disjointed purple circle beside the white circle at the same column and different rows.</li>
+        <li>To make the output, you have to...check the blue grid which is at the same row and same line. draw a connected light blue grid between the blue grid at the same row and line.</li>
         <p></p>

-        <li>To make the output, you have to...scrutinize the red hexagon residing in the same row but different line.
-Trace a detached gray hexagon next to the red hexagon at the same row and different line.</li>
+        <li>To make the output, you have to...check the black grid which is in a different row and line. draw a connected light blue grid between the black grid in a different row and line.</li>
         <p></p>

-        <li>To make the output, you have to...examine the yellow triangle positioned in varied lines and columns.
-Design an isolated orange triangle enclosing the yellow triangle at varied lines and columns.</li>
+        <li>To make the output, you have to...check the brown grid which is at the same row and same line. draw a connected gray grid between the brown grid at the same row and line.</li>
         <p></p>

-        <li>To make the output, you have to...inspect the pink cube located in different rows and lines.
-Sketch a separated green cube around the pink cube in different lines and rows.</li>
+        <li>To make the output, you have to...check the gray grid which is in a different row and line. draw a connected blue grid between the gray grid in a different row and line.</li>
         <p></p>

-        <li>To make the output, you have to...check the dark blue grid which is at the same row and same line. draw a connected light blue grid between the dark blue grid at the same row and line.</li>
+        <li>To make the output, you have to...check the yellow grid which is at the same row and same line. draw a connected red grid between the yellow grid at the same row and line.</li>
     </ul>
 </div>